 This year we once again look forward to an exciting series of lectures on the theme Critical Thinkers in Religion, Law and Social Theory.
 The series is organized by Professor Lori Beaman, holder of a Canada Research Chair in the Contextualization of Religion in a Diverse Canada, in collaboration with Elke Winter (sociology), André Laliberté (political studies), and Pascale Fournier (law).

 Professor Beaman also offers several professional development workshops each year for graduate students.
 In addition, the Religious Studies Graduate Students’ Association hosts a variety of social and scholarly events throughout the year.

-For information about applying for admission and about financial assistance, see the website of the Office of the Vice-Provost, Graduate and Postdoctoral Studies.
+For information about applying for admission and about financial assistance, see the website of the Office of the Vice-Dean Research.